awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-directory-setup.md

 ## Step 3: Create a Domain\-Joined Fleet<a name="active-directory-setup-fleet"></a>

-Using the private image created in the previous step, create an Active Directory domain\-joined fleet for streaming applications\.
+Using the private image created in the previous step, create an Active Directory domain\-joined Always\-On or On\-Demand fleet for streaming applications\.
 The domain can be different than the one that you used for the image builder to create the image\.

-**To create a domain\-joined fleet**
+**To create a domain\-joined Always\-On or On\-Demand fleet**

 1. Follow the procedures in [Create a Fleet](set-up-stacks-fleets.md#set-up-stacks-fleets-create)\.